louiz/biboumi/doc/biboumi.1.rst

 On a server JID (e.g on the JID chat.freenode.org@biboumi.example.com)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Configure: Lets each user configure some options that applies to the
+- configure: Lets each user configure some options that applies to the
   concerned IRC server.
+- get-irc-connection-info: Returns some information about the IRC server,
+  for the executing user.
+It lets the user know if they are connected to
+  this server, from what port, with or without TLS, and it gives the list
+  of joined IRC channel, with a detailed list of which resource is in which
+  channel.

 On a channel JID (e.g on the JID #test%chat.freenode.org@biboumi.example.com)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Configure: Lets each user configure some options that applies to the concerned IRC channel.
+- configure: Lets each user configure some options that applies to the concerned IRC channel.
 Some of these options, if not configured for a specific channel, defaults to the value configured at the IRC server level.
 For example the encoding can be specified for both the channel